factomatic/fct-eth-bridge/python/README.md

 is provided as a Jupyter notebook to facilitate interactive exploration.

 # Running the code
-* Make sure you have Jupyter notebook and pipenv installed on your machine.
+* Make sure you have pipenv installed on your machine.
 * Install the dependencies: `pipenv install`
 * Start the notebook server in the `python` directory: `jupyter notebook`